 5 Benefits of Batch Cooking

-Batch cooking allows you to cook a large amount of meals, in “batches,” at one time.
+Batch cooking allows you to cook a large number of meals, in “batches,” at one time.
 Then you store or freeze your meals until you’re ready to use them.
-Then on the night you’re ready for one of the meals, you just throw everything together and only spend around 20-30 minutes in the kitchen instead of an hour or longer.
+Then on the night, you’re ready for one of the meals, you just throw everything together and only spend around 20-30 minutes in the kitchen instead of an hour or longer.

 Here are five benefits of adopting this style of cooking:

 1. Saves you time.
 When you’re rushing around during the week, we know you don’t have time to slave away in the kitchen for hours on end.
 Batch cooking frees up more of your time for more important priorities, like spending time with your family.
 You just need to take an hour out of a Saturday or Sunday to prep your week’s worth of meals, and then you’re set for the week.

 2. Saves you money.
 Again, when you prep everything ahead of time, you aren’t tempted to go out to eat.
 You can stay at home and save your money for more important things.
 You’re also only buying what you need for the week and not getting extras for “just in case” purposes.

 3. Keeps cooking simple.
 No longer do you need to prep, cook and eat.
 Now you can just cook and eat, saving you time and keeping your cooking down to a minimum.
 Because everything is already prepped, cooking becomes a cinch and takes very little time.
 You’ll be getting dinner on the table a lot faster.
 Cooking also becomes simple when you make casseroles, roasts, slow cooker meals, and other simple entrees and side dishes.